 The profit target for this price formation is the height of the triangle measured in the direction the breakout from the breakout point.
 The height of the triangle can be measured using the highest and lowest point of the symmetrical triangle.

 The stop loss placement for the symmetrical triangle will be whatever your risk level is underneath the support line sloping upwards.
 The price structure of the triangle gives us a decent spot to hide our protective stop loss.
 You can also add a buffer to cancel out the short-term market noise.

 Here are some real chart examples of the symmetrical triangle pattern to illustrate the above points in a real market environment.

 Symmetrical Triangle Pattern Real Trading Examples

-In the chart example below, the price is making a series of higher lows and lower highs as the price is consolidating.
-This is a perfect example of a bullish symmetrical triangle, which leads to the continuation of the previous bullish trend.
+In the chart example below, the price is making a series of higher lows, and lower highs as the price is consolidating.
+This pattern creates a perfect example of a bullish symmetrical triangle, which leads to the continuation of the previous bullish trend.

 An example of the bearish symmetrical triangle pattern can be seen in the figure below.
 The only difference is that the pre-existing trend is down.

-The shape of the symmetrical triangle is given by the direction of the prevailing trend.
-If we have a bullish pre-existing trend the symmetrical triangle can potentially lead to a continuation of the bullish trend.
+The direction of the prevailing trend defines the shape of the symmetrical triangle.
+If we have a preexisting bullish trend, the symmetrical triangle can potentially lead to a continuation of the bullish trend.
 The most important characteristic of the symmetrical triangle is the prevailing trend.
-The stronger the pre-existing trend the more reliable the symmetrical triangle will be.
+The stronger the preexisting trend is, the more reliable the symmetrical triangle will be.